nderr1928/react-capstone/README.md

                 - Button to unsave medicine (if someone stops taking it)
         - Not logged in:
             - Empty saved box for saved medicines saying to login

+ Future fixes/implmentations:
+  Adding twilio api
+  Fix bug where search page doesn't refresh while on the search page Add all calls to api from front end to the back end Get the medicine save button to show up as saved if that medicine is already saved in database Add refill needed and quantity reamining to the saved medication Add more to the home page
+  Complete pages to the footers
+  Get the footer to always be on the bottom of the screen no matter the container size (change height of all
+    rendered components)
+   On logout, have all information regarding th elast user to go away Have messages pop up when not logged in (use of states and turnary operators) Make a more fun 404 page